-Jeffrey Kronsnoble was born in Milwaukee, Wisconsin.
+Jeffrey Kronsnoble was born in Milwaukee, WI, Feb.9, 1039.
 He earned his Bachelors degree from the University of Wisconsin, and his MFA from the University of Michigan in 1963.
 That year, he joined the Art faculty at the University of South Florida, in Tampa, Fl.

 Kronsnoble’s paintings and drawings have been exhibited in regional and national competitions, group and solo exhibitions.
-He has been featured in one person shows at ACA Galleries in New York, in Milwaukee, New Orleans, La Jolla, and throughout Florida.
+He has been featured in one person shows at galleries in New York, Milwaukee, New Orleans, La Jolla, and Tampa.
 Group show venues have included The Milwaukee Art Museum, Detroit Institute of the Arts, the Chicago Art Institute, the High Museum of Art, Atlanta, New Orleans Museum of Art, the Federal Reserve Board, Washington, DC, the National Academy of Design and Butler Institute of American Art.

-His work is represented in the permanent collections of art museums in Tampa, St. Petersburg, Orlando, Daytona Beach, Jacksonville, New Orleans and on over 175 public, corporate and private collections.
+His work is represented in the permanent collections of art museums in Tampa, St. Petersburg, Orlando, Daytona Beach, Jacksonville, New Orleans, and in over 175 public, corporate and private collections.
 Kronsnoble’s awards include the William A. Paton and Thomas B. Clarke prizes from the National Academy of Design in New York, and three Individual Artists Grants from the Florida Department of State, Division of Cultural Affairs.